satwikkansal/wtfpython/README.md

 # Contributing

-A few ways that you can contribute to wtfpython,
+A few ways in which you can contribute to wtfpython,

 - Suggesting new examples
 - Helping with translation (See [issues labeled translation](https://github.com/satwikkansal/wtfpython/issues?q=is%3Aissue+is%3Aopen+label%3Atranslation))